Twin-width and Transductions of Proper k-Mixed-Thin Graphs: Introduction

 Twin-width is particularly useful in the algorithmic metatheorem area.
-Namely, Bonnet et al.~\cite{DBLP:conf/focs/Bonnet0TW20} proved that classes of binary relational structures (such as graphs and digraphs) of bounded twin-width have efficient FO model checking algorithms.
+Namely, Bonnet et al.~\cite{DBLP:journals/jacm/BonnetKTW22} proved that classes of binary relational structures (such as graphs and digraphs) of bounded twin-width have efficient first-order (FO) model checking algorithms, given a witness of the boundedness (a ``good'' contraction sequence).
 In one of the previous studies on algorithmic metatheorems for dense structures, Gajarsk\'y et al.~\cite{DBLP:conf/focs/GajarskyHLOORS15} proved that posets of bounded width (the {\em width of a poset} is the maximum size of an antichain) admit efficient FO model checking algorithms.
-In this regard, \cite{DBLP:conf/focs/Bonnet0TW20} generalizes \cite{DBLP:conf/focs/GajarskyHLOORS15} since posets of bounded width have bounded twin-width.
-The original proof of the latter in~\cite{DBLP:conf/focs/Bonnet0TW20} was indirect (via so-called mixed minors, but this word `mixed' has nothing to do with our `mixed-thin') and giving a loose bound, and Balab\'an and Hlin\v{e}n\'y~\cite{DBLP:conf/iwpec/BalabanH21} have recently proved a straightforward linear upper bound (with an efficient construction of a contraction sequence) on the twin-width of posets in terms of width.
+In this regard, \cite{DBLP:journals/jacm/BonnetKTW22} generalizes \cite{DBLP:conf/focs/GajarskyHLOORS15} since posets of bounded width have bounded twin-width.
+The original proof of the latter in~\cite{DBLP:journals/jacm/BonnetKTW22} was indirect (via so-called mixed minors, but this word `mixed' has nothing to do with our `mixed-thin') and giving a loose bound, and Balab\'an and Hlin\v{e}n\'y~\cite{DBLP:conf/iwpec/BalabanH21} have recently proved a straightforward linear upper bound (with an efficient construction of a contraction sequence) on the twin-width of posets in terms of width.